byu-magicc/vtol-AirSim/FORK.md

 - `vtol-AirSim/Content/VTOL/Tiltrotor --> $AIRSIMPATH/Unreal/Plugins/AirSim/Content/VTOL/Tiltrotor`
 - `vtol-AirSim/Source/AirLib --> $AIRSIMPATH/AirLib`

-## Merging Upstream Commits From microsoft/AirSim to byu-magicc/AirSim
+## Merging Upstream Commits
-If new commits have been pushed to the base AirSim repo and you want to merge those commits into our fork of AirSim, then here is a guide on how to do that.
+If there are new upstream commits - i.e., the AirSim developers have pushed new commits to the base repo [microsoft/AirSim](https://github.com/microsoft/AirSim) - and you want to merge those commits into our fork of AirSim, then here is a guide on how to do that.

 You'll need to make some commits, so make sure your code is in a "presentable" state, i.e. you've removed the 55 debugging print statements that you sprinkled all over the place, it builds, and (preferably) it has been tested and works.
 1. Recommended: make a new temporary branch on the AirSim fork.